kosli-dev/cli/docs.kosli.com/content/kosli_overview/what_is_kosli.md

 * unit test
 * and more...

-Whenever an event related to your artifact happens and you want to report an evidence, you need to tell Kosli which artifact the evidence refers to.
+Whenever an event related to your artifact happens, and you want to report it as evidence, you need to tell Kosli which artifact the evidence refers to.
 You can do it in two ways:

 1. You can use `--artifact-type` flag and provide an artifact as an argument to evidence reporting commands (given artifact needs to be available from the location the command is run, so it can be used to calculate artifacts [fingerprint](/kosli_overview/what_is_kosli/#fingerprints))
 1. You can use `--fingerprint` (or `--sha256` for older versions of kosli CLI) to provide previously calculated fingerprint of the artifact

 You can report absolutely anything as evidence.
 If there is no support for your specific type of evidence, you can use [generic evidence type](/client_reference/kosli_pipeline_artifact_report_evidence_generic/).

 Evidence is reported as compliant if Kosli determines it as compliant (e.g. analyzing JUnit or Snyk test results).
-For generic evidence you can implement your own mechanism to determine compliancy status and use `--compliant=false` in your evidence reporting command, if you want to send an evidence as non-compliant.
+For generic evidence you can implement your own mechanism to determine compliancy status and use `--compliant=false` in your evidence reporting command, if you want to send the evidence as non-compliant.

 There are a number of types of evidence with dedicated support:
 * [bitbucket](/client_reference/kosli_pipeline_artifact_report_evidence_bitbucket-pullrequest/) and [github](/client_reference/kosli_pipeline_artifact_report_evidence_github-pullrequest/) pull request - verify and report if a pull request exists for a commit used to build your artifact